Brent1369/Shake-Psoc6/README.md

 # Shake Psoc6

-In this project a Psoc 6 with a CY8CKIT-028-TFT shield is used to measure the accelerometer values. the data is send and received via UDP.
+In this project a Psoc 6 with a CY8CKIT-028-TFT shield is used to measure the accelerometer values.
+The data is send and received via UDP.

 when the Psoc starts it will send 'A' to the server(or any device you want to connect to the Psoc)